Stand Up Guys an Odd Mix of Sex Jokes, Bible Quotes

 Val’s no fool.
 He understands what’s supposed to happen.
 Val only wants to know how much time he has left before Doc must finish the job.
 What will the duo do during Val’s few remaining hours?
 The answer: pick up their old driver, Hirsch (Alan Arkin, Marley & Me), and have one last wild night on the town.
 More sex jokes follow, as does a brutal confrontation and a final decision about Val’s fate.

 There’s not much more than that to Stand Up Guys, but one obscure and probably superficial dimension deserves comment: Doc’s conflicted character is first seen in a church pew.
 Whatever his past misdeeds, he’s struggling with what Claphands has demanded of him now.
 Repeatedly, Doc asks Claphands to call off the job.
-During Doc’s conversations with his old friend, Val makes out-of-the-blue references to the Bible, quoting from 2 Corinthians and reminding Doc that you "reap what you sow" and "the truth will set you free."
+During Doc’s conversations with his old friend, Val makes out-of-the-blue references to the Bible, quoting from 2 Corinthians 1 and reminding Doc that you "Galatians 6:7-9" and "John 8:32."
 Later, Val goes to confession for the first time in ages, and there he wearily speculates about his eternal destination.
 Indeed, the closing song on the soundtrack begins, "Bless me Father, for I have sinned."
 The church setting is a powerful counterpoint to the guys' behavior, a sign they’re aware that their actions have had and will have consequences, and that they will receive their just reward... or punishment.

 So what’s going on with all the God talk in Stand Up Guys?
 It’s tempting to think Val may be testing Doc and that Val could be an instrument or servant doing God’s bidding, but the dalliances with hookers would make such a reading highly distasteful.
 No, the more likely explanation is that the church imagery and Bible talk are just moral drapery hung on a flimsy framework of old-age jokes and one-last-hurrah antics.
 The film’s most provocative moments are in its finale, but even those are an echo of better films.